hyperion-project/hyperion.docs/docs/en/user/leddevices/README.md

 Hyperion supports multiple different LED devices which fall into four main categories:

 ### SPI/PWM
-Are 3 or 4 wire LEDs which can be powered via SPI or PWM (Pulse Width Modulation) of a Raspberry Pi or an Arduino (which is USB connected to your computer/HTPC/Pi).
+Are 3 or 4 wire LEDs which can be powered via SPI (Serial Peripheral Interface) or PWM (Pulse Width Modulation) of a Raspberry Pi or an Arduino (which is USB connected to your computer/HTPC/Pi).

 * [APA102](/en/user/leddevices/spi_pwm/apa102)
 * [APA104](/en/user/leddevices/spi_pwm/apa104)